1969 Indianapolis 500: Second half

 After leading ten laps up to that point, Lloyd Ruby went into the pits on lap 105.
 As the team was refueling the car, Ruby started to pull away too soon, with the hose still attached.
 A large hole was ruptured in the side of the fuel tank, and all the fuel spilled out onto the pavement.
 Ruby was out of the race, leaving Mario Andretti alone in front.

 On lap 150, Joe Leonard was black-flagged for leaking fluid.
 He made a long pit stop to replace a punctured radiator, returned to the race, and managed a 6th-place finish.
 A. J. Foyt, after returning from repairs, was now among the fastest cars on the track.
 His hard charging second half saw him finish in 8th place.

 Mario Andretti dominated the second half, and won comfortably over second place Dan Gurney.
 But Andretti's race was not without incident.
 On one occasion, he nearly hit the wall in turn two.
 On his final pit stop, he knocked over chief mechanic Clint Brawner, and nearly stalled the engine as he was pushed away.
-His transmission fluid was low, the clutch was reportedly slipping, and despite an extra radiator added by Brawner behind the driver's seat after qualifying, engine temperature was running high.
+His transmission fluid was low, the clutch was reportedly slipping, and despite an extra radiator added by Brawner behind the driver's seat after qualifying, engine temperature was overheating.
 Despite the complications, Andretti maintained over a full-lap lead late in the race and cruised to victory.

 Car owner Andy Granatelli, who abandoned the turbine cars after the heartbreaks of 1967 and 1968, planted a famous kiss on Andretti's cheek in victory lane.
 There were no yellow lights during the second half, and the final 110 laps were run under green.
 Andretti ran the whole race without changing tires.

 In victory lane, an emotional happy Mario stated:

 "I wanted to win this race so bad that you can't believe it.
 I will be having to pinch myself for the rest of the night.
 I am happy for Andy and STP.
 This is my biggest win and it's awesome."